school-of-data/GIS-curriculum/nigeria/module9/module9.md

 Figure 9.49 - The 2 raster products: Land Cover 2019 and HRSL overlaid.

-Going back to our exercise, the requirements was to identify the population numbers for each category of land cover we have defined in the Pampanga province.
+Going back to our exercise, the requirements was to identify the population numbers for each category of land cover we have defined in the Lagos state.
 At this point, we have pre-processed our raster data, as to have it in the same coordinate system, with the same spatial resolution.
 We will continue with a conversion algorithm, we will transform the raster dataset Land Cover into a vector dataset - polygon type.
 This will allow us to more easily identify the population count for each land cover category.

 For conversions, from raster to polygon, as well as from vector to polygon, go to **Raster ‣ Conversion** and here we have more options.
 We will choose **Polygonize (Raster to vector)..** We will convert to vector the latest raster dataset that we have obtained: LC2019_Mode.
 Your result should look like in figure 9.50b.